twsh0305/text_watermarking/wordpress插件/wxs-text-watermarking/readme.txt

 No. It has built-in search engine crawler UA filtering rules, so no watermarks are inserted for crawlers, avoiding any impact on SEO.

 = How to extract watermark information from suspected infringing text? = Two methods: 1.
-Use the online tool at https://wxsnote.cn/wbmsy by pasting the text.
-2. Use the extraction function provided in the plugin's source code (file: `inc/extract.php`).
+Use the online tool at [Official text blind watermark](https://wxsnote.cn/wbmsy) or [Heo Text Watermark](https://textwatermark.zhheo.com/) by pasting the text.
+2.Use the extraction function provided in the [GitHub](https://github.com/twsh0305/text_watermarking/) source code (file path: `example.php`).

 = Does the plugin support cached WordPress sites? = Yes.
 It offers three processing modes: hybrid mode (recommended) uses PHP for logged-in users and JS for visitors, ensuring watermarks work normally on cached sites.